Ivana Španović: Personal life

 Ivana's parents are Ljubiša and Vesna Španović.
 Her mother was also a competitive athlete.
 She favors a distinctive and playful personal style.
 Even on the field she can be seen fiercely competing with her fellow elite athletes while sporting fashionable nails, often polished in neon colours.

 Španović married fitness nutritionist Marko Vuleta in September 2021.
 She officially adopted her husband's last name upon marriage.
+They filed for divorce in December 2023.